cure53/DOMPurify/README.md

 Our automated tests cover 9 browser/OS combinations (Chromium, Firefox, and WebKit across Ubuntu, macOS, and Windows) on every push, plus Node.js v20, v22, v24, and v25 running DOMPurify on [jsdom](https://github.com/jsdom/jsdom).
 Older Node versions are known to work as well, but hey... no guarantees.

 DOMPurify is written by security people who have vast background in web attacks and XSS.
 Fear not.
 For more details please also read about our [Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model).
 Please, read it.
 Like, really.

+The DOMPurify project inspired the creation of the [HTML Sanitizer API](https://wicg.github.io/sanitizer-api/#sanitizer), which is already shipping in [many browsers](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Sanitizer_API#browser_compatibility).

 ## What does it do?